Help Center

 Go to WordPress Dashboard > Users and press the “Edit” button next to the desired user.

-You can set the meta data for the skill (term) selected just before.
+Next, set the meta data for the previously selected skill (term).

 edit meta fields for related items

-Work on other fields if needed and click the “Update User” button at the end of the page.
+Work on other fields if needed.
+Read the User Profile Builder Overview to learn how to manage the profile’s settings and configure fields.
+Once completed, click the “Update User” button at the end of the page.

 Press the “Create Listing Item” button to open the editor.

-Add the Dynamic Field widget to display the term name related to the user.
+Add the Dynamic Field widget to display the name of the term related to the user.
 We choose the “Post/Term/User/Object Data” Source and “Term name” Object Field this time.

 term name dynamic field